NTIG-Uppsala/admin-narvaro/README.md

 Python 3.10.6

 ### env file
-The enviroment file is used to store sensetive that are included in the project.
+The environment file is used to store sensetive data that is included in the project.
 The file is located in the root folder of the project and should be namned `.env` \
 Required variables:
 ```
 MONGODB_URI="XXX"